OpenTranslationBible/open-bible/en-GB/42.Luke/md/luke-08.md

 ## Luke 8:11

-“This is the meaning of the parable: The seed is the word of God.
+“The parable's meaning is this: The seed represents the word of God.

 ## Luke 8:12